The Wheel (American game show): Main game

 Six celebrities, each designated as an expert in a different subject, sit in chairs mounted on the outer edge of a large wheel on the main stage.
-They face in toward the center, below which three contestants sit in chairs on a smaller wheel.
+They face toward the center, below which three contestants sit in chairs on a smaller wheel.
 This wheel is spun to choose a contestant at random, who is lifted to the main stage.

 In each round, the contestant chooses a subject, whose expert's seat lights up in gold, and also an expert to "shut down" – the one they believe is least likely to know about the subject, whose seat lights up red.
 The wheel is then spun to choose an expert randomly; if it does not stop on the "shut-down" one, the host asks a question with four multiple-choice answers.
 The contestant may discuss it with the expert before locking in an answer; a correct response adds $10,000 to the bank if the subject expert was spun, or $5,000 otherwise.
 If the contestant misses a question or spins a "shut down" expert, their turn ends and they are lowered back down to the smaller wheel, which is spun to choose a new contestant.
 Since the selection is random and all three contestants are always eligible to be chosen, the same contestant can return to the game immediately after being dismissed.
 Each subject remains in play until a contestant correctly answers a question in it.

 The other five experts also answer the question, using keypads to lock in their answers.
 If an expert misses a question in their subject, whether or not they were spun for it, they are automatically shut down for the next round in addition to the expert chosen by the contestant.
 If all six experts answer correctly (a "Perfect Wheel"), a bonus of $5,000 is added to the bank.
 After all six subjects have been completed, the current contestant moves on to the final and has the first chance to win the money.